Dublin Lockout in 1913 with James Connolly

 Three workers at Jacobs’s factory wore their ITGWU badges a few days later at work.
 They were sacked when they refused to remove them and denounce their membership of the Union.
 Rosie Hackett was one of the leaders and organisers of this strike.

-In Retaliation Jacobs Locked out all their Workers
+Jacobs Locked out all their Workers

 This was to be the pattern all over Dublin, with workers refusing to leave their Union, going on strike and the employers locking everyone out.
 Tens of thousands of men and women and their families were now without a job and any money to feed and look after their families.